Army Chief awards 5 soldiers for valiantly fighting Chinese troops in Galwan and Pangong Tso

 Army Chief Gen M M Naravane on Wednesday awarded 'Commendation Cards' to five Indian Army soldiers for displaying exemplary grit and courage in dealing with Chinese troops in two separate clashes in Pangong lake and Galwan Valley in eastern Ladakh, official sources said.
 The soldiers were conferred the award at a forward location in eastern Ladakh.

-The commendation badges were pinned by the Army chief on soldiers involved in the June 15 incident at the Galwan Valley's Patrol Point 14.
+The commendation badges were pinned by the Army chief on the soldiers involved in the June 15 incident at the Galwan Valley as well as in the face-off in Pangong lake area on May 5.
+The sources said the Army Chief personally complimented each of the soldiers for their bravery and exemplary grit.
 The Army has not provided any details of the five soldiers or about their units.

-While the Galwan Valley clashes took place on June 15, the violent face-off in Pangong Tso happened on May 5.
-The sources said majority of the soldiers awarded showed "great courage" in punishing the Chinese troops during the Galwan Valley clash for their brutal attack on Indian soldiers.

 ALSO READ